RuralAnemone/resume/content.md

 ## Volunteer
 ### Emmanuel Christian Center - Spring Lake Park, MN
 #### September 2017 to Present
-Playing piano/keys.
-Using Ableton Live and Nord Stage models.
+Playing piano/keys using Ableton Live and Nord Stage models.
 Playing at the Lakeville location approximately once a month.
 Lighting using Vista 2 & 3 with various fixture setups.
 Programming fixtures and cuelists for kids and youth services.
 Mixing audio for kids service using a RØDECaster Pro II board.
 Trained on an Allen & Heath QU-24.
 Coaching students in kids' ministry on Propresenter 7 and the RØDECaster Pro II.
-Leading 4th grade connect group.
+Leading a 4th grade bible study.

 ---